enourinick/userlution-assingment/README.md

 The structure fo the backend is very simple.
 I decided to use single action pattern for our backend, therefore we have a layer of controllers in which are just responsible to make sure the action is authorized.

+#### Api doc

+before talking about any architechture, let's talk about documentation, you may find the api documentation of the application [here at docs/openapi-doc.yml](docs/openapi-doc.yml) in form of openapi v3.

 #### single actions and service layer

 > Note that thanks to laravel model binding, making sure if the products are found are handled by latavel route model binding, therefore if for example a user calls, `api/product/1000` and such a product doesn't exist in our database, laravel route model binding automatically throws a 404.
 On the other hand, if such a product (entity) exists in our database, it will automatically translates queries for it and translates it to an object.